 Outpatient treatment is not recommended for people that suffer from extreme addictions.
 However, outpatient treatment is still a viable option for those who cannot remove themselves from their daily lives.
 If you are not sure what type of treatment best suits you, you should discuss your options with one of our addiction treatment specialists.

 What to Expect When You Arrive

-New clients will first meet with our intake and admissions specialist to ensure they feel safe and comfortable in their new surroundings.
+Clients who are new to our residential program will first meet with our intake and admissions specialist to ensure they feel safe and comfortable in their new surroundings.
 Clients will also undergo a thorough assessment with a certified substance use disorder professional.
 The evaluation provides the insight required to develop a unique and effective treatment program tailored to the client’s individual needs.
 It covers the patient background and personal history, addictions and patterns of use, and family or other issues pertinent to the client.
 This evaluation will also include medical history and background.

 Therapy in Residential Treatment for Addiction

 Residential treatment programs include group therapy, one-on-one counseling, 12-step meetings, presentations, and educational group sessions.

 During group therapy and one-on-one counseling, we will offer help through the following approaches and services: